2023 GACP TRAINING GUIDELINES

 The use of any GACP training codes that are listed on the POST website will NOT be accepted for credit unless pre‐approved by the GACP Executive Director or GACP Training Coordinator.

-2022 APPROVED COURSES Under O.C.G.A. §35‐8‐20, all heads of law enforcement agencies must receive their annual training as selected and provided by the Georgia Association of Chiefs of Police.
-GACP recognizes the training programs listed below as APPROVED for executive/management hours during the 2022 calendar year.
+Under O.C.G.A. §35‐8‐20, all heads of law enforcement agencies must receive their annual training as selected and provided by the Georgia Association of Chiefs of Police.
+GACP recognizes the training programs listed below as APPROVED for executive/management hours during the 2023 calendar year.
 Please note limitations on online – virtual training hours as well as district meeting training hours.

 POST COUNCIL RULES – INSTRUCTORS